 Watch those electronics

 Electronics can be lethal if they are not looked after.
 If you think something needs fixing or changing you should arrange for these to be sorted straight away.
 Electricity is a major cause of accidental fires in the UK, over 20,000 each year according to the Electrical Safety First website.
 89% of electrical fires are caused by electrical products.

-Fortunately there are ways to reduce the risk of an electrical fire in your home.
+Fortunately, there are ways to reduce the risk of an electrical fire and improve fire safety in your home.
 Some tips include:

 - Having your wiring checked every 10 years, or when you move into a new home.

-- Turn off electrical equipment when you’re not loosing them – especially at night.
+- Turn off electrical equipment when you’re not using it – especially at night.